The Freedom Principle was a multigenerational composition of both art and wrapped in one place at the Museum of Contemporary Art in Chicago.

 Works featured during the exhibit included music and art from the AACM, Art Ensemble of Chicago, and AfriCobra, rich organizations that focus on the emphasis and development of African-Americans in the arts.

 I was very happy to see this collection of works were at the MCA.
-I visited the Brooklyn Museum of Arts in New York and was blow away by the immense amount of support the museum showed its local artists.
+I visited the Brooklyn Museum of Arts in New York and was blown away by the immense amount of support the museum showed its local artists.
 I thought to myself “how come our contemporary museum doesn’t do that”.
 It was nice to know and see that they actually do!
 It was pretty awesome to be apart of this space.
 People from around the world were able to partake in something that was very much black, and very much Chicago.
 The Freedom Principle, crafted, created, and produced by those who believed in the cultural conversations and the curiosities it would bring.